 Strategic Public Relations provides you with an understanding of public relations theory and practice.
 The course offers a critical approach that encourages you to determine your influence as a practitioner and reflect on how you, in turn, are influenced by dominant discourses and meta-narratives in your own practice.

-Visit the Media@Sydney events calendar to see the Department's upcoming events and seminars.
+Visit the Media@Sydney events calendar to see upcoming events and seminars for Media and Communications.